House Bill 2504 Fall 2013 Course Syllabus PSYC-2314-20 - Lifespan Human Growth and Development

 |MyLamarPA||Be sure to check your campus E-mail and Course Homepage using MyLamarPA campus web portal (My.LamarPA.edu).
 When you’ve logged in, click the email icon in the upper right-hand corner to check email, or click on the “My Courses” tab to get to your Course Homepage.
 Click the link to your course and review the information presented.
 It is important that you check your email and Course Homepage regularly.
 You can also access your grades, transcripts, and determine who you academic advisor is by using MyLamarPA.|

 |Course Description||Study of the relationship of the physical, social and mental factors of growth and development of children and throughout the lifespan|

-If you find a used book, you can purchase Connect access ($10) so that you can complete assignments and online quizzes at the course Connect website.
-Also, if you would like to work totally digitally, you can purchase Connect Plus access at your Connect website for $66.75
+If you find a used book, you can purchase basic Connect access so that you can complete assignments and online review quizzes at the course Connect website.
+Also, if you would like to work totally digitally, you can purchase Connect Plus access at your Connect website

 The Connect Plus Access website for this course is: